www.d-basics.com

 • Client contact and support

 Your personal data are used to communicate with you.
-Often this concerns the necessary support to install or use the d-basics software and this communication usually takes place by telephone, email, or through our ticket system.
-D-basics B.V. also communicates about important updates of the d-basics software and about the availability of the help desk.
+Often this concerns the necessary support to install or use the d‑basics software and this communication usually takes place by telephone, conference call software, email, or through our ticket system. d‑basics B.V. also communicates about important updates of the d‑basics software and about the availability of the Service Desk.

 • Access to the d‑basics software